mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 Product teardown is a list of my favorite products I have investigated to get inspiration from.
 It is an exercise to gain expertise from strong teams who are building great products.
 Hands-on experience beats any book or lecture in gaining a deep understanding of how to build great products.
 The list is broken down between fintech and non fintech as I spend a lot of time within the financial industry, However, I do find inspiration from other products and offerings.
 Following are a few questions I ask when doing a product teardown.

-- What is the offering?
+1. What is the offering?
-- What is the founder/organization story?
+2. What is the founder/organization story?
 What is their mission?
-What is the motivation for people behind the product?
+What is the motivation for people behind the product? | Work in progress
-- What problem does this product solve?
+3. What problem does this product solve?
 Is this really a problem?
 Is it an underlying problem or a surface level problem?
 How painful is this problem for users?
-- How much customization affordance does a product offer to its clients?
+4. How much customization affordance does a product offer to its clients?
-- Who are the most competent competitors to this offering?
+5. Who are the most competent competitors to this offering?
 How does this compare to using an alternative solution?
 Does a market really need another offering?
-- Are there any design patterns or user experience that standout?
+6. Are there any design patterns or user experience that standout?
-- Do they have unique organizational structure to empower product, design and engineering to solve user problems?
+7. Do they have unique organizational structure to empower product, design and engineering to solve user problems?
 What is their team culture?
-- How does the product grow?
+8. How does the product grow?
 Are there any unique growth strategies?
-- What is the strategic goal?
+9. What is the strategic goal?
 How does it support the business model?

 ## Fintech
 | Product | Overview |